New Learning

 In the history of ideas the New Learning in Europe is the Renaissance humanism, developed in the later fifteenth century.
 Newly retrieved classical texts sparked philological study of a refined and classical Latin style in prose and poetry.

-The term came to refer to other trends, one being the new formulation of the relationship between the Church and the individual arising from the Protestant Reformation.
 Contemporaries noticed this: Thomas Howard, 3rd Duke of Norfolk lamented "It was merry in England afore the new learning came up", in relation to reading the Bible.

 An earlier 'new learning' had a similar cause, two centuries earlier.
 In that case it was new texts of Aristotle that were discovered, with a major impact on scholasticism.
 A later phase of the New Learning of the Renaissance concerned the beginnings of modern scientific thought.
 Here Francis Bacon is pointed to as an important reference point and catalyst.